deepsghimire/dispel/README.md

-# dispel: A spelling corrector:w
+# dispel: A spelling corrector

+Spelling corrector using bayes' rule